kadras-io/package-for-argo-cd/README.md

 ### Version

-You can get the list of versions available in the Kadras package repository for Argo CD.
+You can get the list of Argo CD versions available in the Kadras package repository.

   ```shell
   kctrl package available list -p argo-cd.packages.kadras.io -n kadras-packages